 Nourishing Through Pregnancy Loss

-Miscarriage is a terribly painful experience, and unfortunately, a lot of women know this firsthand.
-An estimated 10-20% of known pregnancies end in miscarriage, and the actual percentage of pregnancy losses is likely higher, since many miscarriages happen before a woman even realizes she's pregnant.
+Pregnancy loss is a terribly painful experience, and unfortunately, a lot of women know this firsthand.
+Up to 1 in 4 confirmed pregnancies ends in miscarriage, with up to 85% of losses occurring within the first trimester.
+The actual percentage of pregnancy losses is likely far higher, since many miscarriages happen before a woman even realizes she's pregnant.

 Your body and mind need support through the tough phases of loss and recovery, so be sure to give yourself grace and space to grieve, but also to nourish and replenish.
 We’ve had some mamas reach out and ask if they should continue their prenatal nutrition routine through a loss, and we, along with our medical advisors, give this a wholehearted, yes.
 Here’s why: